 Quoting Mike Cannon-Brookes, “We are a cloud-first company, with more than 125,000 of our customers using our cloud products and more than 90% of our net new customers each quarter choosing a cloud product,” said Mike Cannon-Brookes, Atlassian’s co-founder and co-CEO. “

-99designs was found in 2008 by Matt Mickiewicz and Mark Harbottle.
+99designs was founded in 2008 by Matt Mickiewicz and Mark Harbottle.
 The company is based out of Melbourne and runs a freelancing platform to connect graphic designers and clients.

-If you have a design on your mind, 99designs is the place to be.
+If you have a design on your mind, 99designs is the place to make it a reality.

-Logo design, business card, web page design, brand guide, packaging design, T-shirt design, book cover design, they’ve got it all covered.
+From logo designs to business cards, web page design, brand guides, packaging design, T-shirt design, and book cover design – they’ve got it all covered.

 99designs growth story:

-By 2016, 99designs had around one million registered designers.
+99designs boasts more than one million registered designers.

 In 2011, the company received US$35 million in financing from Accel Partners and other investors.
 It subsequently raised another $10 million in 2015.